 Amortization Method A method for determining the Amortization Payment.
-Under the Level of all active members is assumed to increase.
+Under the Level active members is assumed to increase.

 Percentage of Pay method, the Amortization payment is one of a stream of increasing payments, whose Actuarial Present Value is equal to the UAAL.
-The stream of payments increases at the rate at which total covered payroll interest on and to amortize the Unfunded Actuarial Accrued Liability.
+The stream of payments increases at the rate at which total covered payroll of all on and to amortize the Unfunded Actuarial Accrued Liability.

-Amortization Payment That portion of the plan contribution or ARC which is designed to pay of the Employer Normal Cost and Amortization Payment.
+Amortization Payment That portion of the plan contribution or ARC which is designed to pay interest